S-W-Williams/Advanced-Interview-Topics/Solutions and Writeups/README.md

 ## Unique Binary Search Trees
 [LeetCode #96](https://leetcode.com/problems/unique-binary-search-trees/description/)

-This is one of the problems where its better to just know the math formula for it.
+This is one of the problems where its better to just know the formula for it.
 This is an application of the Catalan numbers.
 From Wikipedia: "Cn is the number of non-isomorphic ordered trees with n vertices.
 (An ordered tree is a rooted tree in which the children of each vertex are given a fixed left-to-right order.)"
 ```
 Cn = (2n)!/(n+1)!n!
 ```
 ## Binary Tree Maximum Path Sum
 [LeetCode #124](https://leetcode.com/problems/binary-tree-maximum-path-sum/description/)

-So the way I thought of this problem is we are finding the maximum path for a node's left and right subtrees, and then combining them with the node to form the maximum path for the entire tree.
+The way I thought of this problem is we are finding the maximum path for a node's left and right subtrees, and then combining them with the node to form the maximum path for the entire tree.
 However there are some conditions we have to be aware of:
 - A single node can be the maximum path for the entire tree
 - The root may not be part of the final maximum path